mozilla/dxr/docs/source/getting-started.rst

        Server Error
        Database error: no such module: trilite

-    Run :command:`ldconfig` inside the virtual machine to sort out the shared library linking problem.
+    Run :command:`sudo ldconfig` inside the virtual machine to sort out the shared library linking problem.
 Then, re-run :program:`dxr-serve.py`, and all should work as expected.